CardinisCode/jobhuntmanager/README.md

     -   Goes over all the files in the Repos directory, in technical detail.
 -   Services
     -   Goes over all the files in the Services directory, in technical detail.
--   Static
-    -   Goes over the CSS file (found in the Services directory), in technical detail.
 -   Templates
     -   Goes over all the files in the Templates directory, in technical detail.
 -   technical_readme.md